howisonlab/softcite-dataset/code/corpus/Readme.md

 + using the existing Softcite software mention service, relying on the existing machine learning models to annotate new text.

+In case the text are provided at paragraph level (`"level": "paragraph"`), the text will be segmented into sentence.
+If it is already at sentence level (`"level": "sentence"`), no additional segmentation is done.

 > pip3 install -r requirements.txt

 ```